cubedro/frontier.ethereum.org/views/content/greeter.md

 The suicide is subsidized by the contract creation so it will cost much less than a usual transaction.

-    greeterInstance.kill.sendTransaction({from:eth.accounts[0], gasPrice: web3.toWei(0.001, "finney")})
+    greeterInstance.kill.sendTransaction({from:eth.accounts[0]})

 You can verify that the deed is done simply seeing if this returns 0:

-    eth.getCode(greeterAddress)
+    eth.getCode(greeterInstance.contractAddress)

 Notice that every contract has to implement it's own kill clause.
 In this particular case only the account that created the contract can kill it.

-If you don't add any kill clause it could potentially live forever (or at least until the frontier contracts are all wiped) independently of you and any earthly borders, so before you put it live check what your local laws say about it, including any possible limitation on technology export, restrictions on speech and maybe future legislation on civil rights of sentient digital beings.
+If you don't add any kill clause it could potentially live forever (or at least until the frontier contracts are all wiped) independently of you and any earthly borders, so before you put it live check what your local laws say about it, including any possible limitation on technology export, restrictions on speech and maybe any legislation on civil rights of sentient digital beings.
+Treat your bots humanely.

-## Make it better: the Joker

-You can experiment changing its parameters to make it smarter.
-Challenge yourself to have it charge ether for its profound advice by adding the following function on the "greet".
-Here's a simple example on how to make the greeter into a joker by making it sell jokes\*:

-    if (input=="Who's there?") {
-    /* insert a joke here */
-    } else if (msg.value > 1000) {
-    /* a trillionth of an ether.
-It's a cheap joke. */ answer("Knock knock!");
-    }

-Any balance your greeter is able to make will be forwarded to you on the kill call.

-_\* Actually the blockchain is open source and anyone could read your joke for free, but has anyone ever laughed by reading source code?_